Constellations (August Burns Red album)

-Background

-The album was released on July 14, 2009 through Solid State Records.

 Composition

 Influences, style and themes

 The song "Indonesia", which features guest vocals from Tommy Giles Rogers of Between the Buried and Me, was made as a tribute to David Clapper, a missionary who died in a plane crash in Indonesia.
 He lived in Lancaster, Pennsylvania, the city in which August Burns Red began.

-The song "Marianas Trench" is featured in the rhythm game, Rock Band 2, via the Rock Band Network.
+Some tracks from the album are featured in the rhythm game Rock Band 2, via the Rock Band Network.

 Release and promotion

-On the band's Myspace page, they released four singles from the album, "Thirty and Seven" and "Existence," with "Thirty and Seven" available for download on the iTunes Store.
+On the band's Myspace page, they released four singles from the album, "Thirty and Seven" and "Existence", with "Thirty and Seven" also available for download on the iTunes Store.
 "Ocean of Apathy", the third track from the then-upcoming album, was released on Monday June 29, 2009.
 "Meddler" was released on July 6, 2009 and was shown on the band's Myspace.
 On July 7, 2009, the band posted the entire album on their Myspace page.
 They then would sell the album days ahead of the release at the beginning of their tour with Enter Shikari, Iwrestledabearonce and Blessthefall, starting with the Recher Theatre in Towson, Maryland on July 10, 2009.